umputun/sys-agent/README.md

 #### `certificate` provider

-Checks if certificate expired or going to expire in the next 5 days.
+Checks if the certificate has expired or is going to expire in the next 5 days.

 Request examples:
 - `foo:cert://example.com` - check if certificate is ok for https://example.com